FredMunene/eth-safari_2.0/RUNBOOK.md

 2. Create invite via proxy (`create_onboarding_invite` action).
 Copy the generated token and share it with the participant.
 3. Participants visit `/apply?token=<token>`, sign in with Privy, and submit their form (proxy action `submit_onboarding`).
 4. Review submissions as pending travel approvals inside the main dashboard.

+### 2.7 Monitoring the Attestation Service
+1. Configure your Node hosting provider (Vercel/Render/EC2) to expose health metrics for the Aqua attestation service.
+2. Rotate `AQUA_SERVICE_TOKEN` on both the proxy and Node service if compromise is suspected.
+3. When the service is down, set `AQUA_ENABLED=false` in the proxy secrets and queue pending attestations so you can replay them later.

 ## 3. Incident Playbooks